TalkAI/facial-emotion-recognition-gluon/README.md

 ```
 In this step, we read the FER+ data images we prepared in the previous step, apply the transformation suggested in the [paper by Boursom et. al.](https://arxiv.org/abs/1608.01041) (Crop, Flip, Rotate, Affine Transformation, Scale).

-Processed training/test/validation data are saved as numpy binaries (`npy`).
+Processed training/test/validation data are saved as numpy binaries (`*.npy`).
 We use these processed data in the model training notebook.

-## Model Training and Saving
+## Step 2 - Model Training and Saving

+Open the `notebook/Gluon_FERPlus.ipynb` notebook and follow the instructions to train the model using the processed images saved as *.npy files in previous step.

 # Inference

+TODO

 # Contributors